sitaramc/gitolite/README.txt

     **WARNING**

-        The last syntax shown above is the *only* way to *delete* a config variable once you have added it.
+        The last two syntaxes shown above are the *only* way to *delete* a config variable once you have added it.
 Merely removing it from the conf file will *not* delete it from the repo.git/config file.

     **SECURITY NOTE**